xueyingtheowl/RC2WR_SpeechError/README.md

 2)the correlations (Logistic Regression) of each type of speech error with each type of tongue twister reading task.
 With covariances includes order of the experiment, age, gender, multilingual background, self-evaluations of entire focus, self-evaluations of phological task focus

 Both statsitical models are run with (mixed effect)/without(fixed effect) the random effect of the participant.

+If you are intersted in the annotated speech error data, please reach out me at xueying.wang@rochester.edu